PhantomSage/EPSolar/README.md

 * inteligent loging to jiffs filesystem when no upstread is available
 * SoftAP + STA, to allow for local wifi2modbus
 * modbus2mqtt bridge
+* manual on/off (coil handling over mqtt)
+* full remote OTA, not only local OTA

 # Real case
 To aid others, I thought I write down my setup